-Reese’s Magic Bars
+Reese’s Bars overview..

+I think you will really like these reese’s bars.
 Whoever came up with the idea of pouring sweetened condensed milk on top of brownies is a genius.

 Yeah, you’re just adding more sweet on top of sweet, but it’s magical, hence the name reese’s MAGIC bars.

 This is the perfect magic bar recipe for those of us who can’t get enough peanut butter and chocolate!